 - Plug in a crockpot and set on high.
 When the crockpot has heated, add one chopped shallot and cubanelles and garlic.
 Add some ground black pepper and salt.

-- Add a tablespoon of water or, if you don't mind some oil, 1 tsp of vegetable oil.
+- Add a tablespoon of water or, if you don't mind some oil, 1 teaspoon of vegetable oil.
 Stir well to coat, cover with a lid, and let the mixture cook while you chop the sweet potato.

 - Add the sweet potato to the pot along with the cumin, oregano and black beans.
 Add more salt and ground black pepper to taste.